andresgongora/dotfiles-manager/README.md

 <!--------------------------------------+-------------------------------------->

 You may find specific details about the script in the next section.
-This section only covers the setup process to get stated.
+This section only covers the setup process to get started.

 To install and use my dotfiles, simply clone this repository anywhere you want (recommended under `~/.dotfiles`) with the following command.